-Welcome to the third module in a five-part series on the Individual Education Program process.
+Welcome to the third module in a five-part series on the Individualized Education Program (IEP) process.
 The previous modules discussed recent changes in California law that affected some elements of the process, and activities required to occur before the IEP is developed.

 This module addresses the process of IEP development once the IEP team is prepared to meet.